github/codeql/docs/codeql/ql-language-reference/modules.rst

 Built-in modules
 ****************

-QL defines a `QlBuiltins` module, which is a built-in module that all databases include.
+QL defines a `QlBuiltins` module, which is a built-in module that is always in scope.
 Currently, it defines a single parameterized sub-module `EquivalenceRelation`, that provides an efficient abstraction for working with (partial) equivalence relations in QL.